Why is Lean Six Sigma Important to the Environment?

 Lean Six Sigma is among the most powerful and popular business process improvement methodologies which are being rapidly deployed by a variety of service and manufacturing organizations across the world.
 The guide below investigates the relation of Lean Six Sigma with the environment, offering advice on how environmental conservation professionals can use the principles of Lean Six Sigma in order to obtain improved operational and environmental outcomes.

 The Importance of Connecting Lean Six Sigma to Corporate Environmental Efforts

-Both Lean and Six Sigma are heavily reliant on a culture of continuous improvement which is perfectly aligned with the environmental goals of sustainability and prevention of pollution.
-There are a number of compelling reasons why Lean Six Sigma methodologies should form a major part of corporate environmental improvement and sustainability efforts.
+Both Lean and Six Sigma are heavily reliant on a culture of continuous improvement, which is perfectly aligned with the environmental goals of sustainability and prevention of pollution.
+There are several compelling reasons why Lean Six Sigma methodologies should form a significant part of corporate environmental improvement and sustainability efforts.
 Some of these are:

 How Lean Six Sigma Implementation Provides Environmental Improvement Results

 There is a whole host of ways through which environmental protection professionals and organizations can leverage the power of Lean Six Sigma to improve results.
 Lean approaches to the environment are strategies that incorporate environmental improvement efforts with the principles of the methodology.
 Some examples of such implementations include: